-Investors interested in stocks from the Internet - Commerce sector have probably already heard of eBay (EBAY) and Amazon (AMZN).
-But which of these two stocks offers value investors a better bang for their buck right now?
-We'll need to take a closer look.
+Investors interested in Internet - Commerce stocks are likely familiar with eBay (EBAY) and Amazon (AMZN).
+But which of these two stocks presents investors with the better value opportunity right now?
+Let's take a closer look.

-EBAY currently has a forward P/E ratio of 14.16, while AMZN has a forward P/E of 68.87.
-We also note that EBAY has a PEG ratio of 1.49.
-This figure is similar to the commonly-used P/E ratio, with the PEG ratio also factoring in a company's expected earnings growth rate.
-AMZN currently has a PEG ratio of 2.21.
+EBAY currently has a forward P/E ratio of 14.80, while AMZN has a forward P/E of 125.60.
+We also note that EBAY has a PEG ratio of 1.19.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+AMZN currently has a PEG ratio of 5.23.

-Another notable valuation metric for EBAY is its P/B ratio of 5.50.
-The P/B is a method of comparing a stock's market value to its book value, which is defined as total assets minus total liabilities.
-By comparison, AMZN has a P/B of 20.71.
+Another notable valuation metric for EBAY is its P/B ratio of 15.24.
+The P/B ratio pits a stock's market value against its book value, which is defined as total assets minus total liabilities.
+For comparison, AMZN has a P/B of 18.89.

-These metrics, and several others, help EBAY earn a Value grade of B, while AMZN has been given a Value grade of C.
+These metrics, and several others, help EBAY earn a Value grade of B, while AMZN has been given a Value grade of F.

-Both EBAY and AMZN are impressive stocks with solid earnings outlooks, but based on these valuation figures, we feel that EBAY is the superior value option right now.
+EBAY stands above AMZN thanks to its solid earnings outlook, and based on these valuation figures, we also feel that EBAY is the superior value option right now.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report